Cardinals vs. Giants Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

-- The Cardinals will send Jack Flaherty (3-4) to the mound for his 14th start this season.
+- Jordan Montgomery (3-7) will take to the mound for the Cardinals and make his 14th start of the season.

-- He has earned a quality start four times in 13 starts this season.
+- In 13 starts this season, he's earned a quality start in six of them.

-- Flaherty will look to finish five or more innings for the fourth start in a row.
+- Montgomery has three starts in a row of five innings or more.

-- He has finished three appearances without allowing an earned run in 13 chances this season.
+- He has made 13 appearances and finished three of them without allowing an earned run.

 |Opponent